 While the shape and growth habit of Arundo cane does resemble certain types of bamboo, there are distinct differences.
 Both are perennial grasses, but Arundo actually looks more like corn.
 As you can see in the picture, the leaves of giant cane line the entire culm, which grows in one straight shoot without lateral branching.
 And if you try building anything with these canes, you’ll discover they are very flexible, not nearly as sturdy as bamboo.

 Varieties of running bamboo have earned a wicked reputation for their aggressive growth habit and their ability to overrun a piece of property.
 But Arundo donax is just as bad if not worse.
 As mentioned earlier, bamboo cannot grow in standing water.
-But Arundo grass absolutely thrives along waterways, choking out native habitat and severely disrupting the native ecosystems in those important areas.
+But Arundo grass absolutely thrives along waterways, choking out native habitats and severely disrupting the native ecosystems in those important areas.

 See our related article: Is bamboo invasive?